-Besides being a leading research centre, the gardens is a good place to recharge your batteries.
-Lying just beyond the medieval walls of the Den Gamle By, we took some time out on the grass , enjoying the beautiful late August sunshine.
+Besides being a leading research centre, the gardens are a good place to recharge your batteries.
+Lying just beyond the medieval walls of the Den Gamle By, we took some time out on the grass, enjoying the beautiful late August sunshine.

 The highlight for many people visiting Aarhus is visiting ARoS, one of the most amazing and unique museums I’ve been to in the world.
-The museum showcases the work of progressive artists from all over the world either through painting, sculpture, photography, videos, drawings and art installations.
+(Admission fee : 130 dkk ( 100 dkk for people under 30, Free for children under 18) The museum showcases the work of progressive artists from all over the world either through painting, sculpture, photography, videos, drawings and art installations.

 The star feature of the museum is the incredible rainbow panorama roof top installation by the Danish-Icelandic artist Olafur Eliasson.